Did you know that during the pandemic, retail e-commerce sales increased 61.4% during the holiday season compared to pre-pandemic levels?

 To wrap it up

 Essentially, it's about meeting the rising expectations of your customers during the holiday season.
-This is undoubtedly one of the most difficult aspects of running an online store.
+This is undoubtedly one of the most challenging aspects of running an online store.

 However, by expanding your brand's presence on multiple channels, including social media, and providing exceptional customer service, you can significantly increase customer attraction and retention and reduce the risk of losing customers to your competitors.